scubamount/scubamount.github.io/README.md

 > `iptrlp` = `Invoke-ProgramToRemoteListPSEXEC`

+> `c` = `cRED`

 # How Do I Get It?

 Either see below, or contact the author...

 > There is no data included in this module that traces to any organization.
-This portable module can be used in any infrastructure with an Active Directory environment.
+This portable module can be used in any infrastructure with an Azure/Active Directory or on prem AD environment.

 ---

 # Requirements and Dependencies

 1. [PowerShell 7](https://github.com/PowerShell/PowerShell/releases/download/v7.3.0-preview.3/PowerShell-7.3.0-preview.3-win-x64.msi)
-2. [PSReadLine](https://github.com/scubamount/salk--modules/tree/master/mymodules) (optional, but will print errors if left out)
+2. [PSReadLine](https://github.com/scubamount/salk--modules/tree/master/mymodules) module (optional, but will print errors if left out)
-3. An Amd64 processor, running Windows 10 or above
+3. An Amd64 (x86) processor, running Windows 10 or above
 4. RSAT
 5. Microsoft SysInternals Suite  (PSTools included in pwsh7 folder) (optional, only needed for PSEXEC commands)
 6. My custom profile (included in module)
 7. Allowance through `Set-ExecutionPolicy`
-8. My `.cfx` certificate
+   1. (or) My `.cfx` certificate

 ---